TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Hyperlinks.rst

+.. index:: reST; Link targets
 .. _link-targets-explanation:

-Link Targets
+Link targets
 ============

 When using the :ref:`intersphinx` mechanism (as described in the next section), you will link to link targets.

+.. index:: reST; Link targets, explicit
 .. _explicit-link-targets:

-Explicit Link Targets (Labels for Cross-Referencing)
+Explicit link targets (Labels for cross referencing)
 ----------------------------------------------------

 You can define an explicit link target with a label for a section (or chapter):